elephantscale/es-training-new/machine-learning/generic/ML-Concepts-All.md

 Pause here, and go to next section

 ---
-# ML Concepts : Part 2
+# ML Concepts: Part 2

 * To Instructor:
 These sub sections are included in other sections